tangentsoft/pidp8i/README.md

 *   A Raspberry Pi with the 40-pin GPIO connector.
 That rules out the first series of Raspberry Pi boards with the 26-pin connector.

-    In order to use the standard version of this software, you need one of the multicore variants of the Pi.
-See [`README-single-core.md`][rmsc] if you have a single-core Pi.

 *   An SD card containing Raspbian or something sufficiently close.
     PipaOS may also work, for example.
 This software is currently tested with the Jessie Lite distribution.